OpenEvalProject/evals/manuscripts/elife-06074/v2/manuscript.md

 In the cell, the only known enzyme that can add a phosphate to the hydroxyl group at position 2 of a myo-inositol ring is inositol 1,3,4,5,6-pentakisphosphate 2-kinase (York et al., 1999), which produces IP6.
 As a consequence, IP6, and inositol pyrophosphates, such as IP7 and IP8, may be the only cellular phosphates that can interact with the peripheral site in the Btk PH-TH module.

-## A dimer of the PH-TH module is critical for IP6-mediated Btk activation
+### A dimer of the PH-TH module is critical for IP6-mediated Btk activation

 Strong activation of Btk by concentration on PIP3-containing membranes suggests that IP6 might promote dimerization or oligomerization of Btk in solution.
 Neither multi-angle light scattering nor size exclusion chromatography gave convincing evidence for IP6-induced association, at Btk concentrations up to 30 μM.
 Nevertheless, we found it striking that in every crystal structure of the Btk PH-TH module, as well as in our structure of the PH-TH-kinase construct, the module forms very similar crystallographic dimers (Figure 7D) (PDB entry: 1BTK [Hyvönen and Saraste, 1997]; PDB entry:1B55 and 1BWN [Baraldi et al., 1999]; see also PDB entry: 2Z0P).
 This dimer was first identified and discussed by Marko Hyvönen and the late Matti Saraste; we refer to it as the ‘Saraste dimer’.

-The Saraste dimer is formed by symmetric interactions between helix α1 and strands β3 and β4 of the PH-TH module (
+The Saraste dimer is formed by symmetric interactions between helix α1 and strands β3 and β4 of the PH-TH module (Figure 7A).
+The largely hydrophobic dimer interface has a buried surface area of ∼1000 Å2 on each molecule.
+Phe 44 and Tyr 42 on strand β3, Ile 9 on strand β1 and IIe 95 on helix α1 create a hydrophobic patch in one subunit of the dimer that packs tightly against the corresponding patch on the other subunit (Figure 8A).

 ![Figure 8.](https://cdn.elifesciences.org/articles/06074/elife-06074-fig8-v2.jpg)

-**Figure 8.:** 6.(A) Molecular details of the Saraste dimer interface in the crystal structure of the IP6-bound PH-TH module.
+**Figure 8.:** (A) Molecular details of the Saraste dimer interface in the crystal structure of the IP6-bound PH-TH module.
 (B) End-point autophosphorylation assays for wild-type Btk, Btk L29R/I9R mutant, Btk I94R/I95R mutant, and Btk Y42R/F44R mutant in the presence and absence of IP6 (100 μM).
 The measurements were made after incubating the proteins with and without IP6 in the presence of ATP/Mg2+ for 5 min.
 Residues Leu 29, Ile 9, IIe 94, IIe 95 Tyr 42 and Phe 44 are located in the Saraste dimer interface, as shown in panel A. Activation of the Btk Y42R/F44R mutant is shown in the lower panel.
 (C) Activation of the Btk-Abl fusion construct (1 μM) and that of a variant of this fusion protein in which the Btk PH-TH module is mutated (Y42R/F44R).
-Measurements were made with 1 μM protein in the presence and absence of IP6 (100 μM).DOI: http://dx.doi.org/10.7554/eLife.06074.020
+Measurements were made with 1 μM protein in the presence and absence of IP6 (100 μM).

 To test whether the Saraste dimer interface is important for IP6-mediated Btk activation, we made three mutants in which we replaced hydrophobic residues at the Saraste dimer interface with arginines and compared their autophosphorylation rates and their response to IP6 with those of wild-type Btk.
 All three sets of mutant proteins showed little or no response to IP6 (Figure 8B).
 These mutations do not affect the autophosphorylation rate of Btk in the absence of IP6.
 We conclude that the Saraste dimer interface promotes Btk association in the presence of IP6.

 The activation of Class I Histone Deacetylases (HDACs) requires the formation of a multi-subunit co-repressor complex, in which Ins(1,4,5,6)P4 serves as an intermolecular glue that cements the complex together (Watson et al., 2012; Millard et al., 2013).
 The mechanism of IP6-induced transient Btk dimerization is fundamentally different, in that the peripheral IP6 binding site is just outside the Saraste dimer interface, and IP6 does not participate in any interactions between the two Btk subunits in that dimer.

-## Fusing the Btk PH-TH module to the catalytic module of c-Abl promotes autophosphorylation of c-Abl in the presence of IP6
+### Fusing the Btk PH-TH module to the catalytic module of c-Abl promotes autophosphorylation of c-Abl in the presence of IP6

 If the effect of IP6 arises from its ability to promote dimerization of the PH-TH module, fusion of a Btk PH-TH module with the catalytic domain of another kinase that autophosphorylates slowly should impart activation by IP6.
 A good example of such a kinase is c-Abl.
 Indeed, in chronic myelogenous leukemia, a chromosomal translocation results in fusion of a coiled-coil oligomerization domain with c-Abl, leading to hyper-activation of the BCR-Abl fusion protein by autophosphorylation.
 Several other fusion variants involving c-Abl, in which different oligomerization domains are present, are associated with hematological malignancies (De Braekeleer et al., 2011).